Converg3nce/matic-docs/docs/develop/wallets/arkane.md

 ```
 The web3 instance now works as if it was injected by parity or metamask.
 You can fetch wallets, sign transactions, and messages.
 ### Congratulations, your dapp now supports Arkane 🎉
->🧙 To connect to our production environment and mainnet, you will need to register your app and request your Client ID.
+>🧙 To connect to Arkanes production environment and mainnet, you will need to [register your app](https://arkane-network.typeform.com/to/hzbcGJ) and request your [Client ID](https://arkane.gitbook.io/widget/deep-dive/authentication#client-id).

 Want to know more about the wonderful world Arkane has to offer, [check out their documentation](https://arkane.gitbook.io/widget/)